 The G7 is an international forum designed to bring together the leaders of seven of the world's most industrially advanced democracies.
 The G7 continues to function as a forum for discussion of economic and financial issues and usually includes the Managing Director of the IMF and G7 finance ministers and central bank governors.
 The member countries include: France, the United Kingdom, Germany, Japan, Italy, Canada, and the United States.
 The European Union is also included as an attendee.

-The presidency of the G7 changes on an annual basis; the president for 2019 is France, and the summit will be held in Biarritz.
-Provided is a link to the G7 website .
+The presidency of the G7 changes on an annual basis; the president for 2020 is the United States.

 What is the B7?